vx-clutch/FORTH/README.md

-# pFORTH
+# vFORTH

-pFORTH is a dialet of a subset of the FORTH language.
+vFORTH is a dialet of a subset of the FORTH language.